LeoVelosa/COVID19-Dashboard/README.md

 ### Nav
 A menu bar which hosts links to all other pages, so you can go between pages.
 Commonly refered to as the Nav bar.
 ### Pfizer
+This is a page.
+More specifically, it hosts this link: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/Pfizer-BioNTech.html.
+As with all pages, it is on the Nav bar.
 ### Publications
-This is a page which hosts the cards Pubmeddata and .
+This is a page which hosts the cards Pubmeddata and pubmeddropdown.
 As with all pages, it is on the Nav bar.
 ### Pubmed-drop-down-card
+This is a prototype of pubmeddropdown.
+Not actually used in the final product.
 ### Pubmeddata
 This hosts a graph which shows data relating to what words appear in PubMed articles.
+Is put in Card and is hosted on publications.
 ### Pubmeddropdown
+This is a card which contains articles about COVID from PubMed.
+This is hosted on publications.
+Drop down cards were made seperately for formatting the drop down itself, as it wasn't working well by putting it into Card.
 ### Vaccine-page
 This is a page which hosts a various cards, including EligibilityDropDownCard, Card, Vaccinedata, Vaccinetypedata and AvalibilityDropDownCard.
 Has graphs, tweets, and a youtube video.
 This is the first page you see when you open up the website.
 As with all pages, it is on the Nav bar.
 ### Vaccinedata
+This is a graph which contains information about how many people in the USA are vaccinated.
+Is put in Card and is hosted on vaccine-page.
 ### Vaccinetypedata
 This is a graph which contains information about how many people have gotten which type of COVID vaccine.
+Is put in Card and is hosted on vaccine-page.

 ## JavaStuff